BDSM in culture and media: Film and television

 1983, this trend shows no signs of abating today.

-Raaz (2002) was Bollywood’s first brush with BDSM — a dark romance where control, submission, and desire ignited a new kind of passion.
+Raaz (2002) is widely considered Bollywood's first BDSM film — a dark romance where control, submission, and desire are central themes.

 With the development of documentary productions such as SICK: The Life and Death of Bob Flanagan, Supermasochist (1997), Bound for Pleasure (2002), Wir leben ...
 SM!
 (2004), Graphic Sexual Horror (2009) and KinK (2013), an increasingly broader approach to the subject matter is developing, targeting wider audiences.

 During the last four decades, the spectrum of productions has been greatly enlarged, showing the topic has arrived in mainstream movies: